aknackiron/testdroid-documentation/testdroid-cloud-ui/device-groups/index.md

 Groups**.

 Creation of a device group starts by selecting one or multiple devices by checking the checkbox in the device cell.
-Draging the selected devices into the blue **New Group** icon creates a new device group out of the dragged devices.
+Dragging the selected devices into the blue **New Group** icon creates a new device group out of the dragged devices.